magneum/yt-dlp/app/models/audio/read_3.md

 <br>
 <h1 align="center">
-<b>📢 audio.Auto_Sorted_Data()
+<b>📢 audio.dl_Auto_Sorted_Data()
 </b>
 </h1>

-- every youtube video metadata returned from server will have 'highest-possible', 'lowest-possible' audio quality.
+- every youtube video metadata returned from server will have 'high', "medium', 'low' audio quality.<br />
-- you can get either of the audio quality as output depending on parameter passed.
+- you can get metadata of your selected audio quality depending on your passed parameter.

 <br />
 <details open>